 The Foundation is the only organisation in Australia whose philanthropy is an investment in our public estate, our unique species and our cultural heritage – for all to enjoy.

-Have a look at a list of all the projects from around the country that the Foundation for National Parks & Wildlife supported so far in 2013.
+Have a look at a list of all the projects from around the country that the Foundation for National Parks & Wildlife supported in 2013.
 Thanks to your support, in 2013 we supported land and water conservation projects, including acquisitions of land for Australia's national parks and protected areas and revegetation and habitat regeneration works, threatened species recovery projects, cultural heritage conservation and celebration projects, parks for people projects where we improved facilities in national parks so that they remain great, accessible places for everyone to enjoy, and also supported environmental education work to engage the community in the conservation of Australia's environment.
 Thank you so much for your support!

 Recipients of Private Land Conservation Grants are requested to provide an annual report.
 We ask that you prepare and lodge your annual report via our website as soon as possible upon completion of this year's project phase, and before the 30th June 2014.

 All successful online report lodgements will be automatically acknowledged with an email containing the details of your report.
 Please let us know if you do not get this confirmation email so that we can assist you.

 Our Projects Committee is very keen to see the wonderful results your efforts have delivered and to read your reports.
 They are just as keen to send you the next round of funding (if provided for in your current Grant Agreement) to sustain those efforts.
 A final report will clear the way for further application in our next round in February next year.

 If you are unable to provide your report via the internet could you kindly let us know as soon as possible so that other arrangements can be made to help you meet this reporting date.